-- THIN OUT SEEDLINGS.
-Learn how to here.
+- Thin seedlings.
 Not thinning out root vegetables is one of the biggest mistakes people make.

 Challenges tend to be the heat not the cold.
 Too much nitrogen will result in leafy tops and poor roots.
 There are also many root pests like root maggots that will eat up the roots and make them not useful.
-We have rodents (specifically meadow voles) in our garden that eat the root veggies.
+Although we use natural ways to repel rodents, we still have rodents (specifically meadow voles) in our garden that eat the root veggies.
 We lose a fair amount unless growing them in raised beds with hardwire underneath so that can’t burrow upwards.
 Aphids can eat the leaves of rutabagas and I’ve lost many turnip leaves to tiny black flea beetles.
 Sometimes slugs can also damage root vegetables.
 Carrot fly can affect carrots, you can plant resistant varieties or use row cover.

 Some roots taste great in the fall after frosts.
 Others you want to grow quickly in the spring to get harvests before the heat sets in.
 Root vegetables in general prefer cooler weather.
 Varieties make a BIG difference, be sure to look at seed packet mature dates.
 I keep record and create planting schedules with this printable garden planner.

 Here are some root vegetables to grow in the spring.
 These will be ready in 1-3 months from sowing.
-You can sow many root vegetables before your last frost dates, often 2-3 weeks before last frost.
+You can start planting many root vegetables before your last frost dates, often 2-3 weeks before last frost.
 If you use hoop tunnels you can get an earlier head start too.

 - Radishes are great in the spring but can bolt quickly (try to go to seed).
 Sow 1-2 a week until mid-May.
 Don’t bother growing larger daikon radishes where the weather gets hot quickly.